Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 If the Christian saints represent both the Temple and the sacrifices performed during the Feast of Tabernacles, what about the pilgrimage aspect of this feast?
 During the Feast of Tabernacles, the Jewish people were expected to make a pilgrimage to Jerusalem in order to celebrate this feast.
 As explained in the commentary on Revelation, the New Jerusalem of Revelation 21 and 22 is the Christian church.
 Thus this pilgrimage aspect of the Feast of Tabernacles in which Jews were expected to celebrate this feast in Jerusalem is no longer necessary because the Christian church is the New Jerusalem.
 Therefore, because the Christian saints are both the new temple of God and the New Jerusalem and their lives are spiritual sacrifices to God, then the Christian saints in and of themselves fulfill all the stipulations of the Feast of Tabernacles in a spiritual sense in the new covenant age.

 Zechariah 14:16-17 says that if the people of the earth do not participate in the Feast of Tabernacles they will have no rain.
-As explained above the Feast of Tabernacles is fulfilled in the Christian church.
+As explained above the Feast of Tabernacles appears to be fulfilled in the Christian church.
 It is interesting to note that the preponderance of all Muslim nations throughout the Middle East and North Africa are arid countries.
 Is the fact that these non-Christian countries have little to no rain a coincidence or could this fact be the fulfillment of these verses today?

 20 On that day HOLY TO THE LORD will be inscribed on the bells of the horses, and the cooking pots in the LORD’s house will be like the sacred bowls in front of the altar.
 21 Every pot in Jerusalem and Judah will be holy to the LORD Almighty, and all who come to sacrifice will take some of the pots and cook in them.
 And on that day there will no longer be a Canaanite in the house of the LORD Almighty.